06 Oct 50 – 75% of ice machine service calls are water-related

 Without question, the chemical and physical properties of water have a significant impact on ice quality and ice making equipment.
 Optimal water quality can drastically reduce water related problems and support years of consistent equipment performance.

 For the sake of simplicity, below are the primary optimal parameters for maximizing ice quality and reducing water related equipment problems:

 Iron – <0.25 ppm

 (note: these are only general guidelines.
 For recommendations and requirements, please refer to equipment manual provided by the manufacturer).

 Different filtration media excel at removing different contaminants and the finer the filter, the more particulates are removed.

 Inhibiting technology: Inhibiting systems suspend dissolved calcium minerals in a solution that inhibits them from forming scale and provides a protective barrier that guards against corrosion.
+This is a critical step in reducing ice machine service calls.
 These systems also provide chlorine and sediment reduction.

 Types of Ice Machines

 Flake and Nugget: to form flake ice, water is frozen in a barrel-shaped evaporator before being scraped off by an auger and collected in a storage bin.
 Nugget ice is simply flake ice that has been compressed to form nuggets.
 In a flake ice machine, all the water is used to produce ice.
 The minerals and sediment dissolved in the water are forced out during the freezing process, and since they have nowhere to go, they either become trapped in the ice or build up as scale inside the machine.